About Julia Kyambi

 Hi, I’m Julia

-My path led me out of clinical medicine and into a long journey of inner transformation over 20 years ago.
+My path led me out of clinical medicine over 20 years ago.
+What began as a search for deeper professional meaning became a long journey of inner transformation.

-I turned to somatic psychotherapy, spiritual and shamanic healing, consciousness work, ancestral healing, movement, and energy work — first to heal and transform my own life, and over time developing the extensive background that now informs my work.
+I turned to somatic psychotherapy, mindfulness-based trauma healing, spiritual and shamanic healing, consciousness work, ancestral healing, movement, and energy work — first to heal and transform my own life, and over time developed the extensive background that now informs my work.

 My story

-From early on, I learned how to adapt — to navigate different systems, expectations, and social codes — and to hide parts of myself, even from myself, in order to belong across the different worlds I moved between.
+From early on, I learned how to adapt — to navigate between different systems, expectations, and social codes — and to hide parts of myself, even from myself, in order to belong across the different worlds.
 I became skilled at functioning and performing, yet somewhere along the way I lost connection to myself and didn’t know how to find my way home, even though I was trying.

 My Qualifications and Explorations

-sound healing, shamanic and alchemical practices, alongside a deep interest in
+sound healing, shamanic and alchemical practices, and have a deep interest in

 pre- and perinatal psychology.